laurenrosie/CV/README.md

 ## Lauren Watson

-Having always gravitated towards problem solving and abstraction, I recently graduated from Trinity College Dublin with a First Class Honors in Mathematics.
-I subsequently decided to try coding in a new setting, somewhat removed from Mathematics/Statistics (for the moment).
+Having always gravitated towards problem solving and abstraction, I recently graduated from Trinity College Dublin with a BA in Mathematics.
+I subsequently decided to try coding in a new setting, somewhat removed from Mathematics and Statistics (for the moment).

 I have enrolled as a student at Makers Academy (a 16 week Software and Web Development bootcamp) in order to pursue my interest in coding and improve the